DaDj/FXPEditor/README.md

 * **Rendering:** This is a web preview.
 It is **not** 1:1 with the game engine.
 Always check the final result in GTA.
 * **Visuals:** `FLAT` and `DIR` (directional) particles do not render correctly yet.
 * **Trails:** Ribbon trails are experimental and may look glitchy.
+* **Heathaze emitters have huge sphere texture. (but arent rendered ingame, only heathaze duuh)

 ## 📝 Planned Features
 * **Single Effect Export:** Save just one System/Effect instead of the whole file.